Optimal frequency-domain analysis for spacecraft time series: Introducing the missing-data multitaper power spectrum estimator: Multitaper basics: The classical multitaper method

-The classical multitaper method introduced by \cite{thomson1982spectrum} employs the discrete prolate spheroidal sequences (DPSS) discovered by \citet{s78} as orthogonal tapers $w_t^{(k)}$ for $t = 0,\ldots,N-1$ and $k = 0,\ldots, K-1$.
-For a user-specified bandwidth $\varpi \ll 0.5$, where $0.5$~cycles per time interval is the maximum frequency that can be recovered from the time series, the DPSS are defined by the eigenvalue equation
+The classical multitaper method introduced by \cite{thomson1982spectrum} employs the discrete prolate spheroidal sequences (DPSS) discovered by \citet{s78} as tapers $w_n^{(k)}$ for $n = 0,\ldots,N-1$ and $k = 0,\ldots, K-1$. {Tapers are sequences that produce optimally shaped spectral windows for Fourier analysis.
+The expected value of the $k^{\rm th}$ tapered power spectrum estimator is